 All diplomates were sent a Contact Update Sheet with their 2018 Annual MOC billing.
 Please review and verify.
 Also, in February through May of 2018, verification emails were sent to all diplomates so they can actively verify their email address, or provide one to which they want OLA items sent.

 The bulk of program information will be disseminated via email, as will the OLA items.

 The Board is looking into psychometric models for scoring the OLA items.
 At the present time, diplomates will be graded based on participation, which may change in the near future.

 Is the Maintenance of Certification (MOC) program being discontinued?

 No. The "regular" MOC program that requires 30 hours of VLM CME every 3 years will continue.
 The OLA Program is part of the MOC Program, and it replaces the 10-year recertification exam.
-All diplomates, regardless of when they certified, are required to start this valuable educational program in May 2018.
+All diplomates, regardless of when they certified, are required to start this valuable educational program early in the 3rd quarter of 2018.

 What if I don't respond or participate?